DIY Essential Oil Diffuser with a holiday essential oil blend

 30 drops bergamot essential oil

-Prepare bamboo skewers, reeds, or natural diffuser stems by cutting to 6 inch length with sharp scissors or pruning shears.
+Prepare bamboo skewers, reeds, or natural diffuser stems by cutting to 6-inch lengths with sharp scissors or pruning shears.
 Clean off any debris.
-If you want to buy reed diffuser sticks rather than gather them from the wild, you can get them at Amazon here or a Mountain Rose Herbs here.
+If you want to buy reed diffuser sticks rather than gather them from the wild, you can get them at Amazon here or Mountain Rose Herbs here.

 In a 1 cup mason jar mix carrier oil, of your choice, with the essential oils.
 The carrier oil should have a neutral smell and remain stable at room temperature.
 This combination of essential oils gives a complex fragrance that lingers.